We're back! We hope everyone is doing well and healthy. I'm sure it's been a difficult year for everyone across the globe.

 Although we have opened up our farm again, we want to be as cautious due to the on-going pandemic.
 This could mean not allowing more than 2-3 people at a time (at most) as well as asking for Covid Tests and/or proof of vaccination.

 We are a Korean family that lived in the States (Wisconsin) for a little more than a decade.
 We decided to move back here because of the land we had had that was pretty much going to waste.
 We, me, mother and brother, came back to start something new with our lives.
 You will have a chance to spend time with my humorous mom and brother.
 We all speak Korean/English and I speak Spanish as well, pa' los mochileros latinos/espanioles quien se quieren a venir aquí...
-A three day notice will be appreciated but not needed.
+At least a week notice will be appreciated but not needed.
 Once I get your message, I will send you my mom/brother's contact information as well!